-Both Intense Pulsed Light and Pulsed Dye Laser are light-based treatments used to treat a variety of skin conditions.
+Both Intense Pulsed Light Therapy and Pulsed Dye Laser are light-based treatments used to treat a variety of skin conditions.
 Both treatments use intense bursts of light and heat and which could provide some discomfort.

 What is an Intense Pulsed Light?

-An Intense Pulsed Light or IPL therapy is also called a photo facial.
+An Intense Pulsed Light Therapy or IPL is also called a photo facial.
 It’s a machine that emits short bursts of powerful, polychromatic light that go just below the surface of the skin, where they target either melanin or blood vessels.
 The light destroys the melanin or blood vessels and thus destroys things like age spots and spider veins.
 IPL treatment can also stimulate collagen production and thus rejuvenate skin.

 What is a Pulsed Dye Laser?